 The number and variety of cyber-attacks faced by organisations continues to grow daily.
 Businesses of all sizes and across all industries are being targeted.
 To compound the problem, the attack surface is becoming greater and more varied with the proliferation of mobile devices, Cloud services and BYOD (Bring Your Own Device).
 This is creating a major headache for security professionals trying to counter this growing threat.

 The enormous global press coverage of recent ransomware attacks put cyber security front of mind for many organisations.
-The term “ransomware” was probably new to many people until they switched on the news a week ago or tried to keep an appointment at a local NHS hospital.
+The term “ransomware” was probably new to many people until they switched on the news in May 2017 or tried to keep an appointment at a local NHS hospital.
 However, ransomware is not a new issue, but is a multi-billion dollar problem.

 Besides the immediate monetary loss, the longer-term fallout from a malware attack can be devastating.
 There’s the public relations nightmare and reputational damage done to the brand.
 Other consequences include regulatory compliance issues, legal action, operational disruption, lost customers, cancelled contracts, raised insurance premiums and difficulty obtaining credit.
 In a 2017 global study, over 30% of firms reported a loss of revenue and nearly 25% lost customers as a result of a data breach.

 Unfortunately, there is no such thing as 100% security.
 However, you can take precautions and safeguards to protect your data, reduce the likelihood of being a victim of an attack, and ensure you can recover quickly should the worst happen.
 Many CIOs now think in terms of when will our organisation suffer a breach, and how will we respond to minimise the impact.
 Although there is no silver bullet of data protection, you can take a number of precautions.
 In the remainder of this blog, we will look at anti-virus as a crucial piece of your security puzzle.